mattbierner/blog.mattbierner.com/_posts/2015-05-24-blotre-javascript-weather-client.md

 };
 ```

-Let's checkout out the weather of `92328`:
+Let's check out the weather of `92328`:

 ```js
 var ZIP = "92328";